Mr-G4rden/tutorial-dsp/04 - Correlation/README.md

 Correlation
 ===

-These exercises show some cases where convolution can be used.
+These exercises show some cases where correlation can be used.

 # Exercises